gregpalmr/alluxio-tls-example/README.md

 ### Step 5.
 Access the Alluxio Master Nodes

-Currently, this package deploys three Alluxio master node containers and two worker node containers, but it does NOT start the Alluxio master and worker daemons.
-This is so you can experiment with the TLS certificiates (stored in a shared volume and mounted on all containers at /alluxio/certs) and start and restart the master node and worker node daemons at will.
+Currently, this package deploys three Alluxio master node containers and two worker node containers, and it starts the Alluxio master node processes and the worker node processes.

 To access the Alluxio master node containers, use these commands: